Licensed Clearing, Settlement and Central Depository Systems

 • Regulate and supervise licensed exchanges and market operators; • Regulate and supervise licensed clearing, settlement and central depository systems; • Regulate and supervise licensees that are members of licensed exchanges and market operators; and members of clearing, settlement and central depository systems, with respect to their activities on those SROs; • Regulate and supervise crypto-asset service licensees; • Approve the listing and delisting of securities; • Approve public and private offerings of securities; • Regulate and supervise listed companies; • Supervise the implementation of the disclosure standards, corporate governance principles and the compliance of the listed companies; • Regulate takeovers, mergers and acquisition transactions, and repurchase of securities of listed companies; • Undertake investor education initiatives; • Undertake market surveillance; and • Conduct investigations and apply enforcement measures.

 CMSD may be contacted at:

 The Director Capital Markets Supervision Directorate The Central Bank of Bahrain PO Box 27 Manama Kingdom of Bahrain

-The CBB’s supervision of licensed exchanges consists of on-site and off-site supervision.
+The CBB’s supervision of licensed exchanges and market operators consists of on-site and off-site supervision.

-The purpose of the CBB’s supervision and monitoring is to ensure compliance by the licensed exchanges with CBB requirements stipulated in the Central Bank of Bahrain and Financial Institutions Law 2006 (‘CBB Law’), rules and regulations in general and the Markets and Exchanges (MAE) Module of CBB Rulebook Volume 6 in particular.
+The purpose of the CBB’s supervision and monitoring is to ensure compliance by the licensed exchanges and market operators with the CBB requirements as stipulated in the Central Bank of Bahrain and Financial Institutions Law 2006 (‘CBB Law’), rules and regulations in general and the Markets and Exchanges (‘MAE’) Module of CBB Rulebook Volume 6 in particular.